grafana/aws-workshop/site/docs/lab2/1_serverless.md

     The Logs tab shows us all of the CloudWatch log groups that we're pulling in to our Grafana Cloud account.

-1. Ensure that the datasource selected is **grafanacloud-xxxx-logs** at the top right of the Logs view.
+1. Ensure that the datasource dropdown (at the top right) has **grafanacloud-xxxx-logs** selected.

-1. Click on the log group **/aws/rds/instance/tickets-database/postgresql**
+1. Click on the log group **/aws/rds/instance/tickets-database-xxxxx/postgresql**

     Notice how we see a lot of FATAL and PANIC error messages: